Marine-genomics-Roscoff/Decontamination-pipeline/README.md

 explain the format of the libraries -> basically a fasta file where the header has the ORGANISM and TAXON tags.

-libraries and organisms should have unique names, even if the were located in different directories
+libraries and organisms should have unique names, even if the were located at different directories

 **explain the manual verification steps**
 * obsolet names/taxons